-Sales for the year ended December 31, 2023 in the Company's Rest of the World operating segment decreased by \$26.5 million or 15.2% to \$147.6 million from \$174.1 million for the year ended December 31, 2022.
-The decrease was largely driven by lower year-over-year production volumes on Geely's new electric vehicle platform (PMA), and with Jaguar Land Rover; partially offset by the impact of commercial settlements (to partially offset inflationary cost increases and volume shortfalls) on customer pricing and sales, and an increase in tooling sales of \$6.8 million.
+Sales for the year ended December 31, 2024 in the Company's Rest of the World operating segment decreased by \$13.1 million or 8.9% to \$134.5 million from \$147.6 million for the year ended December 31, 2023.
+The decrease was largely driven by programs that came with the operations acquired from Metalsa in China that ended production during or subsequent to the year ended December 31, 2023, and lower year-over-year current production volumes on the Cadillac CT6 vehicle platform in China; partially offset by the launch and ramp up of new programs, specifically the BMW 5-series in China, and an increase in tooling sales of \$8.4 million.

-Overall tooling sales increased by \$128.5 million (including outside segment sales eliminations) to \$430.3 million for the year ended December 31, 2023 from \$301.8 million for the year ended December 31, 2022.
+Overall tooling sales decreased by \$153.2 million (including outside segment sales eliminations) to \$277.1 million for the year ended December 31, 2024 from \$430.3 million for the year ended December 31, 2023.